skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >
 > Finally, Fiore asks if they have come to free her.
 The players were
 > just looking for answers, really.
 They are not sure what to do.
 Then
-> one of them (Eomer or Skeeve) asks if the box could contain the
+> one of them (Eomier or Skeeve) asks if the box could contain the
 > spirit of Mordan.
 >
 > Fiore thinks it can.
 The players never question this, which I would